 Practice Notebooks will be graded every couple of weeks approximately.
-About 25 % of PC work and 25% of PH work will be graded.
+About 25 % the work will be graded.
 You will not be told which assignments will be graded so do them all to give yourself the best chance of getting a good PN grade.